flathub/flathub/README.md

-# BFA-flatpak-scripts
+# DOOM BFA Flatpak Edition
-This repository contains scripts for a flatpak distribution
+This repository contains scripts for the flatpak distribution of the soiurce port DOOM BFA